manetu/policyengine/docs/docs/concepts/resources.md

 When a resource MRN is resolved:
 1. The system checks if any `resources` selector matches the MRN
 2. If a match is found, the resource is assigned to the corresponding group
+3. If no selector matches and an external resolver is configured, it is consulted <FeatureChip variant="premium" label="Premium Only" />
-3. If no match is found, the resource falls back to the default resource group
+4. If no match is found, the resource falls back to the default resource group

-See the [Resources Schema Reference](/reference/schema/resources) for detailed documentation.
+See [Resource Resolution](/integration/resource-resolution) and [Resources Schema Reference](/reference/schema/resources) for more information.

 ## Annotations